Murder of Dale Harrell: Trial

 DeVault was initially set to go to trial in 2011, but the trial was postponed.
 The prosecutors in the case sought the death penalty.
 Defense attorneys stated that DeVault had battered woman syndrome and post-traumatic stress disorder, which they used to argue against the death penalty.
 Jury selection for the new trial began in January 2014, where Judge Roland Steinle commented that he did not want anyone on the jury who had been overly focused on the Jodi Arias trial.
 The trial for DeVault officially began on January 22, 2014, and was expected to run until April.

 In their opening statements, the defense and prosecutors posed different reasons as to DeVault's motivations for beating Harrell with a hammer.
-Prosecutors alleged that DeVault killed Harrell with the intention of collecting a total of $1,250,000 from two life insurance policies so she could repay Allen Flores the $300,000 she had borrowed from him, while DeVault's defense attorneys claimed that DeVault acted in self-defense.
+Prosecutors alleged that DeVault killed Harrell with the intention of collecting a total of from two life insurance policies so she could repay Allen Flores the she had borrowed from him, while DeVault's defense attorneys claimed that DeVault acted in self-defense.

 The defense also stated that DeVault had experienced abuse as a child and that her mother had physically abused her, while her stepfather had sexually abused her.
 Dr. Jon Conte, a clinical psychologist that was also knowledgeable about the effects of child abuse, testified on behalf of the defense, stating that he believed that DeVault's actions were consistent with a long history of childhood abuse.
-One of DeVault's children also testified that she had witnessed Harrell abuse her mother.
+One of DeVault's children testified that she had witnessed Harrell abuse her mother.
 The prosecution countered this with testimony from clinical psychologist Dr. Janeen DeMarte, who diagnosed DeVault as having antisocial personality disorder.
 She also questioned why DeVault would give custody of her children to her mother and stepfather after DeVault had earlier claimed that they had abused her.
 The prosecution also pointed out that DeVault had initially claimed that an unknown assailant had broken into the home and assaulted Harrell, before confessing that she was the perpetrator.

 On April 8, 2014, DeVault was found guilty of first-degree premeditated murder for the death of Harrell.
 The jury found that excessive cruelty had been used, which made DeVault eligible for the death penalty.
 In a statement to the court, DeVault apologized for the murder, saying that she was "sorry, not only for my actions but for everyone I hurt".
 She also addressed Harrell's parents, stating, "My heart goes out to them...his mother and father have had to experience the worst loss in the world – the loss of a child.
 I know there is nothing I can say that will ever ease their pain."